elated-egrets/bangazon-api/README.md

 )
 ```

-5. GET (Single Item)
+1. GET (Single Item)
     - /category/<category_id>
     - returns a JSON object with a single category
-6. GET (List)
+1. GET (List)
     - /category/
     - returns a list of categories as an array of objects
-7. POST
+1. POST
     - Create a new product
     - /category/
-8. PUT
+1. PUT
-    - Edit an existing product
+1.  - Edit an existing product
     - /category/<id>
     - All keys are required when editing
-9. DELETE
+1. DELETE
     - /category/<id>
-    - Deletes from Category table
+1.  - Deletes from Category table
-    - Sets Foreign Key of deleted category on products to NULL
+    - Sets Foreign Key of deleted category on products to N1.
 ## project structure

 The django project is the root directory of this repo.
 The 'Bangazon' directory is the parent project configuration, and django apps should be siblings of that directory.

 ## virtual environment

-Create a pip virtual environment as a sibling of this repo in your own file system.
+1.  po in your own file system.
 The following packages are required for working on this project.

 1.  django
 1.  djangorestframework